 Receive more information regarding the roles and responsibilities of a Wellness Ambassador, as well as an application for the position.

 Lunch and Learn Series and Wellness Webinars

-*A complimentary lunch will be provided to all registered attendees.
+NOTE: Seating is limited and reservations are required.
+A complimentary light lunch will be provided for all registered attendees.

 As part of the OneWellU program, Kent State University offers the convenience of attending Weight Watchers at Work meetings during your lunch time.

 The Weight Watchers at Work program will hold its weekly meetings every Wednesdays from noon – 1 p.m. in the Kent State Student Center, Room 303 (location is subject to change- notices will be posted).

 This is a great opportunity to learn more about the program and experience a weekly meeting without any commitment.
 There is a discount for Kent State employees who enroll in either of the two weight loss offerings listed below:

 Weight Watchers meetings with Monthly Pass is a good choice for employees at any Kent State campus who want to try Weight Watchers but do not want a lengthy commitment.
 The monthly pass gives you greater control and flexibility to determine what works best with your schedule.
 You can attend an "at work" meeting or take advantage of unlimited access to meetings in your community.
 You will also be able to use e-tools to track weight, find great recipes and more.
 The monthly cost for a pass is $39.95, which is discounted from the price you would pay if you enrolled at a community meeting.

 For details and more information, visit the Weight Watchers at Work page.